hyperbrowserai/mcp/README.md

       "command": "npx",
       "args": ["hyperbrowser-mcp"],
       "env": {
-        "HB_API_KEY": "your-api-key" // or set the environment variable in the prompt itself }
+        "HB_API_KEY": "your-api-key" // or set the param in the prompt itself }
     }
   }